sap-tutorials/Tutorials/tutorials/ml-local-dev/ml-local-dev.md

 **20 Min**

 [ACCORDION-BEGIN [Step 1: ](Copy the project)]
-To help you get started, there is a skeleton project you will need to clone.
+To help you get started, there is a skeleton project you will need to create a local copy of.

 Unzip the *`googlenext`*  project and save it locally as **`googlenext_XX`** where XX is a a unique identifier like your initials, some numbers, or anything you can link of.